An ECI Conference Series

 There is tremendous clinical promise for emerging therapies based on administrating cells to patients to treat a diverse assortment of diseases.
 However, the complexity of cells that affords great therapeutic promise also increases the complexity of their manufacture and testing.
 Furthermore, there are distinct challenges for the many forms of cell products (e.g., autologous vs. allogeneic, fresh vs. frozen).
 The ability to manufacture and perform assays that confirm the quality of cell products will be critical factors in the anticipated success of cell-based therapies.
 In particular, it is necessary to develop manufacturing processes that are scalable, cost-effective, and reliable, along with measurements of cell characteristics that are pertinent to product quality.
 This conference focuses on the engineering and pragmatic approaches required to develop, refine, characterize, scale-up, automate, validate, and commercialize processes and assays to manufacture, test, store, and distribute cell-based therapies.

-A Pre-conference Workshop on Sunday, January 15, will discuss the challenges in defining the product characteristics that are critical for predicting effectiveness and manufacturing bottlenecks throughout the stages of the development cycle.
-Registration for this workshop will be separate from conference registration.
+A Pre-Conference Workshop will discuss the challenges in defining the product characteristics that are critical for predicting effectiveness and manufacturing bottlenecks throughout the stages of the development cycle.

 Technical Session 1: Upstream and downstream process characterization, scale-up, comparability, and in-line process monitoring